finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
         FeeRequest feeRequest = new FeeRequest(); // FeeRequest | The Fee to create.
-        String navTypeCode = "navTypeCode_example"; // String | When provided runs against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, creates the Fee against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // Fee result = apiInstance.createFee(scope, code, feeRequest, navTypeCode).execute(opts);